Political Science 3300

 "Thucydides offers students of all races and classes the

-he offers wisdom about the present, but relief from it as well.
+doing, he offers wisdom about the present, but relief from it as

-wrote his history from what he saw and did, rather than from what he
+Thucydides wrote his history from what he saw and did, rather than

 For more on Victor Davis Hanson, see: http://en.wikipedia.org/wiki/Victor_Davis_Hanson